-Geographically, the gallant Uganda is a land locked country but with excellent relief.
+Geographically, gallant Uganda is a landlocked country but with excellent relief.
 The pearl of Africa is dubbed with different beautiful gifts which make the relief of Uganda appreciable.
-With some areas of Uganda being mountainous, a creation of beautiful scenery lives the country adorable.
-The mountainous zones lift the relief of Uganda through provision of rains, support mining sector and tourism.
+With some areas of Uganda being mountainous, the creation of beautiful scenery lives the country adorable.
+The mountainous zones lift the relief of Uganda through the provision of rains, support the mining sector and tourism.

-With some parts covered by the plateau, People in Uganda never regret for settlement.
-In fact the existence of great relief has prompted it to even become more hospitable towards refugees due to land that can accommodate people to live peaceful.
+With some parts covered by the plateau, People in Uganda never regret settlement.
+The existence of great relief has prompted it to even become more hospitable towards refugees due to land that can accommodate people to live peacefully.

 UGANDA’S UNIQUE FEATURES

-Being strategically located, Uganda has so much fascinating features that you deserve to make a safari for you to witness.
+Being strategically located, Uganda has so many fascinating features that you deserve to make a safari for you to witness.

-Uganda is gifted by Hot springs.
-These all-time features have attracted many tourists to make endless safaris to Uganda, with the hot springs being the first priority.
+The Hot springs add to how Uganda is gifted.
+These all-time features have attracted many tourists to make endless safaris to Uganda, with the hot springs being the priority

-When making a safari plan to Africa, don’t forget to add Uganda on your bucket list; you can enjoy the best out of a safari in Uganda, by exploring the majority of endless tour attractions.
+When making a safari plan to Africa, don’t forget to add Uganda to your bucket list; you can enjoy the best out of a safari in Uganda, by exploring the majority of endless tourist attractions.